Skip to main content

 RampID Translation Concepts

-You can translate RampIDs from your partner encoding (your “native” encoding) to a partner’s encoding, or from a partner’s encoding to your native encoding.
+You can translate RampIDs from your partner domain encoding (your “native” encoding) to a partner’s encoding, or from a partner’s encoding to your native encoding.

-The first 4 characters (after the prefix) in a RampID are known as the "partner encoding", or "encoding", which uniquely identifies the partner.
+The first 4 characters (after the prefix) in a RampID are known as the "partner domain encoding", or "encoding", which uniquely identifies the partner.

 RampID_format.png

-The "native" partner encoding is the default encoding that you will receive RampIDs in.
-You will need to know your native partner encoding if you’re going to translate RampIDs from a partner’s encoding to your native encoding.
+The "native" partner encoding is the default domain encoding that you will receive RampIDs in.
+You will need to know your native partner domain encoding if you’re going to translate RampIDs from a partner’s encoding to your native encoding.

-If you are receiving any RampIDs from LiveRamp (through the Client-Side Tag, the RampID API, Mapping Files, etc.), you can check what your "native" partner encoding is by looking at the first 4 characters (after the prefix) of the RampID.
+If you are receiving any RampIDs from LiveRamp (through the Client-Side Tag, the RampID API, Mapping Files, etc.), you can check what your "native" partner domain encoding is by looking at the first 4 characters (after the prefix) of the RampID.

 Note